w3c/ash-nazg/DEVELOPMENT.md

 A very simple interface that links to `add-user` in order to add a user.

-## Suggested Improvements

-As indicated above, the natural next step would be to start using Flux more.
-Right now, most components access data from the backend directly.
-This is okay because the data is not shared across components, and because each backend endpoint is only access by one component (such that if the backend is changed, only one component needs an update).
-But it would be better for the long-term development and testability of the application if endpoints were logically encapsulated in stores that components listened to.
-It would de-duplicate some of the fetch code, too.

-Much of the client side is protected behind a login (that requires strong commitments); some of it probably does not need to be.
-What's needed there is to stop hiding those parts and to make sure that they don't display affordances that aren't available to unlogged users.

-The components and much of the style can probably be extracted so that that can be reused in other W3C applications, notably in [Midgard][Midgard] (and possibly the GitHub guide).

-The backend store could use a bit of abstraction to dull the repetition; this is a simple refactoring that is probably a good way to get into the codebase.

 # Test suite

 The [test suite](./test/) only deals with the server-side of the app.